ducalex/doom-ng-odroid-go/README.md

 # To do / Known issues

-- Proper mixing.
-Currently the music is mixed in the audio stream as if it were a sound effect,  it causes the volume to go down when actual sound effects are playing.

-- Fix the options menu and support its sound levels.
-(Mostly done but not yet gamepad compatible).

 - Cheat menu instead of the weird key combinations.

 - Fix the random lags.
 It might be caused by SD card access on the shared bus.